mmlacak/crochess/ws/libcrochess/docs/2_memory.md

 ### Output parameters

-Output parameters (mutable borrows) are indicated by appending either `__o`, or `__io` to their name, depending if they are pure output parameter, or input+output one, e.g.
+Output parameters (mutable borrows) are indicated by appending either `__o`, or `__io` to their name, depending if they are pure output parameter, or input + output one, e.g.
 `char const * restrict str__io`.

 Pure output parameter, i.e. one named with `__o`, is also implicitly optional, so `char const * restrict str__o` is treated the same as `char const * restrict str__od`.
-Input/ouput parameter is implicitly mandatory, and has to have `__d` appended to its name if its optional, like so `char const * restrict str__iod`.
+Input / ouput parameter is implicitly mandatory, and has to have `__d` appended to its name if its optional, like so `char const * restrict str__iod`.

 ### Ownership transfer parameters

 Ownership transfer parameters are indicated by:
 - their type (pointer to pointer to type), e.g. `CcParseMsg ** parse_msgs`
-- appending direction indicator (`__o`, `__io`) to parameter name if they are output, or input+output parameter
+- appending direction indicator (`__o`, `__io`) to parameter name if they are output, or input + output parameter
 - appending `__n` if inner pointer is going to be `NULL`-ed, e.g. `CcPly ** restrict plies__n`
 - appending `__f` if inner pointer is going to be `free()`-ed then `NULL`-ed, e.g. `char ** restrict str__f`
 - appending `__r` if inner pointer is going to be `realloc()`-ated, e.g. `char ** const restrict str_io__r`
+- appending `__t` if inner pointer is going to transfer ownership into function, e.g. `char ** const restrict str__t`
-- appending `__a` if inner pointer is going to transfer ownership in, or out of a function, e.g. `char ** const restrict str__a`
+- appending `__a` if inner pointer is going to transfer ownership out of a function, e.g. `char ** const restrict str__a`

-Note, actual meaning of appending `__a` to the parameter depends on its direction:
-- if parameter is input, ownership is given to the function
+If parameter is input only, use `__t` to specify that ownership is given into that function, and remaining pointer is weak after function returns.

-- if parameter is output, ownership is taken (from the function)
-- if parameter is input/output, ownership is retained (throughout the call to the function)
+If parameter is output only, appending `__a` to the parameter specifies that ownership is taken out from the function.
+If parameter is input + output, ownership is retained throughout, and after the call to the function.

+Note, output (and input + output) parameters implicitly assume ownership. <br>
+Indicator `__a` is used in instances when data (usualy linked list, or a queue) can be initialized with newly allocated item. <br>
+For instance, in all append functions given linked list can be passed uninitialized, and will be initialized with newly allocated item as its first, and only element.

 Ownership transfer indicator (one of `__n`, `__f`, `__r`, `__a`) tells what will happen
 to inner pointer (i.e. to `*arg` if `arg` is passed into `Foo **` type parameter), if